 Students will have an opportunity to meet with the academic advisor for their program fields once they have paid their enrollment deposit.
 This first meeting can take place via phone or in person.

 Students who have not paid their enrollment deposit but wish to know more about specific requirements are invited to email the Graduate Admissions Office at firstname.lastname@example.org with their questions.
-An academic advisor will make an effort to respond to specific questions.
+An admissions counselor will make an effort to respond to specific questions.

 Yes.
 Any request to register for non-degree graduate courses (that are not part of a graduate certificate) must be submitted to the AU Central Office.